Cours Hattemer

 Cours Hattemer is a French private, secular school.
-It is independent of the state, and can follow its own teaching approach, which is structured and places great stress on repetition to drive home what has been learned.
+It is independent of the state, and has permission to follow its own teaching approach, which is structured and places great stress on repetition to drive home what has been learned.
 The school has many well-known alumni including the actress Brigitte Bardot and the French President Jacques Chirac.

 Hattemer is located in Paris, in the 8th and 16th districts.

 Description

 The school was founded by Rose Hattemer of Alsace in 1885.
 The founder taught some of the great Parisian families towards the end of the 19th century, and developed a method of teaching by correspondence for the children of diplomats, which is still followed today.

 The school was originally located on rue Clapeyron in the 8th arrondissement of Paris.

 It is now housed in a five-story building erected nearby on rue de Londres in 1935 to accommodate a growing number of pupils.

 There is a cafeteria, gym and playground.

 The school provides flexible hours, so a student may take time to practice an instrument or train for a sport.

 When Brigitte Bardot was admitted to the Cours Hattemer at the age of seven during World War II (1939–45) she only had to go to school three days a week, and otherwise studied at home.
 This gave her time to take dancing lessons.

 In the period after World War II the school was one of the few that encouraged art, and thereby attracted pupils from the families of actors or public figures.

 It catered to children who were "special cases" such as Françoise Sagan and her classmate Florence Malraux, daughter of André Malraux, who attended in the early 1950s.

 There are about 1,500 students from kindergarten to the Baccalauréat (high school certificate), half of whom learn by correspondence.